Voluntary Accidental Death and Dismemberment Insurance

 "Child care center" means a facility that is licensed; is operated according to law, including laws and regulations applicable to child care facilities; and provides care and supervision for children in a group setting on a regular daily basis.
 It does not include hospitals, the child's home or care provided during normal school hours while a child is attending grades one through twelve.

-Increased Dependent Child Living Benefits — If a participant's covered child suffers a covered accidental injury, the plan will pay double the benefit amount, to a maximum of $100,000.
-If the child subsequently dies within 90 days of the same covered accident, the plan will pay only the death benefit, to a maximum of $50,000.
+Increased Dependent Child Dismemberment Benefits — If a participant's covered child suffers a covered accidental injury, the plan will pay double the benefit amount, to a maximum of $100,000.
+If the child subsequently dies within 365 days of the same covered accident, the loss of life benefit will not be reduced by the dismemberment benefit received under the increased dependent dismemberment benefit.

 If a covered child sustains more than one covered loss from a single covered accident, the plan will pay double the benefit amount only for the largest amount to which the child is entitled.